Tennessee DUI Law

 - When you are under the influence of alcohol.
 You do not always have to have a BAC above .08 in order to be charged with DUI.
 The key is whether you are impaired or not.
-In addition, young people, who are subject to zero tolerance laws, and commercial drivers have a lower permissible blood alcohol content.
+In addition, young people, who are subject to zero tolerance laws and commercial drivers have lower permissible blood alcohol content.

 - When you are under the influence of drugs, including prescription or legal drugs.
 It can be more challenging for police to make a case for drugged driving because there is no clear baseline standard similar to a .08 DUI.
 Further, some drugs stay in your system for a long time after you have used them, so drugs in your blood stream do not necessarily mean you are high.